leiflindwall/AES-DES-Encryption/README.md

  Notes:

- in.txt, small.txt, big.txt were used as input testing files, out.txt was the output file
+ -in.txt, small.txt, big.txt were used as input testing files, out.txt was the output file -padding may be randomly added when encrypting the large file, resulting in a few Extra characters at the end.